carrotIndustries/pluto-fw/README.md

 application the firmware connects to using a pair of ZeroMQ sockets.
 In spite of being technically inaccurate, this mode of operation is called 'simulator'.
-This requirement lends requires dividing the firmware in three layers:
+This requirement requires dividing the firmware in three layers:

 ##Hardware Abstraction Layer (hal)
 This layer provides the interface to the underlying hardware.
 Currently, there are HALs for